-NOTE 19:- RELATED PARTY BALANCES AND TRANSACTIONS
+NOTE 20:- RELATED PARTY BALANCES AND TRANSACTIONS

 Nistec, the controlling shareholder of the Company, is also a customer of the Company.
 The Company sells products to Nistec, pays management fees to Nistec, purchases certain services from Nistec and shares certain expenses with Nistec, for services that it acquires jointly with Nistec.
-The Company's transactions with its related parties were carried out on an arm's-length basis.
+The Company's transactions with Nistec were carried out on an arm's length basis.

+a.
 Balances with related parties:

-December 31,
+Decembe December 31,

-2019 2018
+2020 2019

-Trade accounts receivable 47 158
+Trade accounts receivable 92 47

-Trade accounts payable 115 170
+Trade accounts payable 61 115

-Controlling shareholder loans 3,472 2,668
+Controlling shareholder loans - 3,472